mhuzaifi0604/spellbound/README.md

 # Spellbound

+A C2 framework for all your God Complex.
+A fully functional and integrated Botnet for remote command execution through user friendly UI.<br>

 Spellbound is a C2 (Command and Control) framework meant for creating a botnet.
 Spellbound is created in python and includes a payload generator (spellgen) to send to your target.
 Spellbound is capable of handling around 65000 bots at a time (depending on the machine).

 ![1670504818823](https://user-images.githubusercontent.com/88616338/221417940-74bbffa4-9a20-49d2-8f93-36de576d167e.jpg)